NET-BYU/cv2x_testing/README.md

 (If you are familiar with things like virtual environments, go ahead and just install from requirements.txt (make sure your environment name ends in `-env`).
 If you aren't, go ahead and unfold the following section for instructions on how to do that.)
 <details>
     <summary>:point_down: Click Here</summary>
 In order to run the files in this repo, you will need certain python libraries installed.
 This section walks you through doing this in a virtual environment.
-For those who are are already confident in creating their venv or who just want to add the lkibraries to their machine, you can just jump to step 3.
+For those who are are already confident in creating their venv or who just want to add the libraries to their machine, you can just jump to step 3.

 **0. Make sure you have Python's virtual environment library**
 ```bash